 The proposed 2019 PPS update includes changes to current policies in relation to natural heritage, water, agriculture, mineral aggregate resources & hazards.

-Details, supporting materials & links regarding the 2019 PPS Review have been posted on the Environmental Registry: see https://ero.ontario.ca/notice/019-0279
+Details, supporting materials & links regarding the 2019 PPS Review was posted on the Environmental Registry: see https://ero.ontario.ca/notice/019-0279

 What is the Planning Act?